andreamoleri/DataArchitecture/Relazione.md

 First of all, we need to ensure Docker is installed on your system.
 Assuming that Docker is installed, we need to place the following `docker-compose.yml` file in the root directory of our project.
 This location ensures that the Docker commands and configuration are easily accessible and maintainable.

+**Reference Note:** the reason why the ports of the following YAML document, and consequently of the documentation that follows the code, have not been implemented according to an ascending order is because, in the working machine on which this report was written, certain ports they were already occupied by other running Docker containers, and therefore different values ​​were used to ensure that each container was associated with a unique port and in a conflict-free manner.
+Nobody forbids the re-elaboration of the following YAML document by choosing entirely different ports.
+This must be done provided that the ports that the developer wants to use are free.
 The code is as follows

 ```yaml
 version: '3.8'